asherichia/Luminex-Data-Extractor/README.md

 - Each row is a standard concentration for the analyte(s)
 - In this case, the Standard1 through to Standard8 is used across all analytes

+## Cut off files

+Optional inclusion - If there are defined cut offs established for your assays (e.g., interpolated cut offs) these can be use to classify samples as positive/negative as well

 ## Output Files